 He picked me up at a house in Philly that I didn't want to leave from, but damn am I glad he got me out of there.
-We drove through the night and the morning, arriving at Orien Longo's house in Cold Spring, NY.
+We drove through the night and the morning, arriving at Orien's house in Cold Spring, NY.
 We couldn't drive anymore.
 Before we entered his home, we had an unusually satisfying breakfast at a deli/diner on the side of the road in the Hudson Valley.
 We felt strangely rejuvenated.
 We slept on Orien's living room floor.
 His mother woke us up and called us strange bears.
 She made us coffee and breakfast, and then Shori and I explored Cold Spring with Orien and Chen.
 Later, Chen took us to a studio he was using that belonged to a family friend and showed us a song he was working on.
-The whole experience being in a new place was exhilarating and my exhaustion was completely gone.
+The whole experience being in a new place was exhilarating, and our exhaustion was gone.
 We stayed up late into the night playing music together and catching up.
 We were soon joined by Aaron and Kolson, which gave us another second wind.

 We woke up at 5 AM for a week straight and went to Labor Ready and wrestled with the concept of buying a cup of coffee and waited for hours for the possibility of manual labor being thrown our way for a good 50 bucks.
 It never happened.
 We met strange and interesting and terrible people, but we never got work.

 Shori and I fought.
-I perceived him as being an apathetic, self-centered sot with unfair standards.
+I perceived him as an apathetic, self-centered sot with unfair standards.
 He perceived me (as far as I know) to be an over-sharing, overemotional contrarian with a hyper-evolved propensity to exaggerate, if not blatantly lie, about the most meaningless of things.

 My naiveté was absurd.
 The "band" suffered a bit of a hairline fracture when one third of us decided to join his parent's band instead of doing his own thing.
-Then the economy collapsed and I lost my job and excellent apartment.
+Then the economy collapsed and I lost my job and my apartment.

 But none of this really matters, not really.
 It's all a ride, one that I forgot was a ride and began to accept.
 I have gotten up at 6 AM almost every day for the last two years because I accepted defeat.
 I accepted the routine of a mediocre life.
 I accepted the "fact" that things between my blood brothers and wolf pack and friends and family could never be the same as they once were, that they could never be as good.